devopsmails/devops/AWS/Secrets_Management/secrets_management.md

 -----

 1.System Manager(AWS)
-    -suitable for info which  is not that secret(Docker hub name, Registry URL...), Low comparatively with secret Manager 2.Secret Manager(AWS) - Suitable for info which is highly secret(passwords, certifications).
+    > suitable for info which  is not that secret(Docker hub name, Registry URL...), Low comparatively with secret Manager
+2.Secret Manager(AWS)
+    > Suitable for info which is highly secret(passwords, certifications).
 It has ""auto Rotate"" facility with high cost
+3.Hashicorp Vault(TF)
-3.Hashicorp Vault(TF) - Suitable for Centralized info if using for ""Multiple clouds"",
+    > Suitable for Centralized info if using for ""Multiple clouds"",